Trump aims to ease Asian allies' qualms when he meets Japan's Abe

 Japan agreed last December to boost spending for U.S. forces in Japan by 1.4 percent for the next five years, at an average of 189.3 billion yen ($1.74 billion) per year.
 Defence Minister Tomomi Inada has said Tokyo was paying enough.

-Abe has boosted Japan's overall defence spending since taking office in 2012 while stretching the limits of its pacifist post-war constitution to allow the military to take a bigger global role.
+Abe has boosted Japan's overall defense spending since taking office in 2012 while stretching the limits of its pacifist post-war constitution to allow the military to take a bigger global role.

 Defence spending still stands at just over 1 percent of GDP against over 3 percent in the United States.

-Some of Trump's rhetoric suggests an image of Japan forged in the 1980s, when Tokyo was seen by many in the United States as a threat to jobs and a free-rider on defence.
+Some of Trump's rhetoric suggests an image of Japan forged in the 1980s, when Tokyo was seen by many in the United States as a threat to jobs and a free-rider on defense.

 The Trump adviser stressed a more positive view.